Claudia Jordan Eviscerates ‘Abrasive & Arrogant’ NeNe Leakes After Alleged Domestic Violence Shade

-A former #RHOA star sent some EPIC shade NeNe Leakes way after a petty Instagram comment.
+A former #RHOA star sent some EPIC shade NeNe Leakes’ way after a petty Instagram comment.

 Claudia Jordan absolutely eviscerated the #RHOA O.G. after noting that NeNe seemingly laughed at a fan comment about domestic abuse.